 Since 1907 we have provided services to support people of all ages at little or no cost who live or work in Merton.
 We currently provide more services to more people than at any time in our history.

 In 1907 the Mayor of Wimbledon presided over a meeting to amalgamate the then existing voluntary charities with the result that the Wimbledon Guild of Social Welfare was formed.
-From 1918 until quite recently, the Mayor of Wimbledon and then of Merton was also President of The Wimbledon Guild.
+From 1918 until quite recently, the Mayor of Wimbledon and then of Merton was also President of Wimbledon Guild.

 It was set up to "minister to the needs of the honest poor" and was known as The Guild of Help.
-The principles we adopted were based on the Elberfeld System, imported from Germany in the mid Nineteenth century.
+The principles we adopted were based on the Elberfeld System, imported from Germany in the mid 19th century.

 This involved studying the conditions that caused distress in people so that volunteers could help them out of their immediate crisis to recover "their independence and self respect".
 Personal service was seen as the truest form of charity.
 The Guild of Help dealt with 311 cases in 1907.

-In 1927 The Wimbledon Guild was influential in the passing of an Act of Parliament, which stipulated the standards of Residential Care.
+In 1927 Wimbledon Guild was influential in the passing of an Act of Parliament, which stipulated the standards of Residential Care.

 In recent times, demand for our services has increased but due to government cutbacks there are fewer resources available to meet those needs.
 Our financial independence means we have been able to meet most of those demands.
 This independence is mainly due to the donations and legacies that have been received over the years through the generosity of the residents of Merton.